 This section is aimed at providing information to UK citizens and their family members who are residing in Bulgaria or will arrive in Bulgaria during the transition period, provided for in the Withdrawal Agreement on the terms and conditions for entry and residence in the Republic of Bulgaria after Brexit.

-In connection with the adoption of the amendments to the Law on Entry, Residence and Exit of the Republic of Bulgaria of EU Citizens and their Family Members, by the National Assembly, which introduce in the national legislation the necessary provisions for the full implementation of the Withdrawal Agreement (amendments related to Brexit) and with a view of their forthcoming promulgation and entry into force, we would like to provide the following information:
+Following the promulgation of the amendments to the Law on Entry, Residence and Exit of the Republic of Bulgaria of EU Citizens and their Family Members, adopted with regard to the implementation of the respective provisions of the Withdrawal Agreement,

-After the entry into force of the amendments related to Brexit, the UK nationals will be invited to come to the Migration Directorate or the respective Migration Offices - as per their address of residence - in the following order:
+the UK nationals are invited to come to the Migration Directorate or the respective Migration Offices - as per their address of residence - in the following order:

 - UK nationals who have already submitted an Application for long-term or permanent residence in the Republic of Bulgaria for nationals of the UК and their family members.